Zoe-Discord-Bot/Zoe-Discord-Bot-Wiki/faq.md

 ## Where can I see what will be developed next?

 > On the dev discord server you can check out what great features are planned next and in the future.
-If you have suggestions that don't exist yet, you can let us know on the server.
+If you have suggestions that don't exist yet, you can let us know on the [discord server](https://discord.gg/4Rxrzsxb7d).

 <br>